giyu51/giyu51/README.md

 ## About Me 🙋‍♂️

-I am deeply fascinated by the power of technology and its potential to transform the world around us.
-My primary focus lies in Computer Vision, where I explore the exciting world of image processing, object detection, and image recognition.
-Additionally, I am enthusiastic about Deep Learning and its applications, using frameworks like TensorFlow to build and train intelligent models.
+I'm really captivated by the incredible possibilities that technology offers and how it can shape our world.
+I'm particularly drawn to Computer Vision, where I get to dive into cool stuff like image processing, object detection, and image recognition.
+Besides that, I'm super excited about Deep Learning and love using frameworks like TensorFlow to create and train smart models.

 ## Areas of Expertise 💪